You'll love this easy Lentil Soup! It's ready in no time - no soaking lentils, and has a delicious flavor with tons of nutrients!

 - Flavorful - the carrots, bay leaves and nutmeg give this soup a delicious flavor!
 A little sweetness from the carrots with a nice savory addition from the bay leaves and nutmeg

 I forgot to include the bay leaves and nutmeg in the picture!
 You can use chicken broth if you don't have vegetable.
 As for the tomatoes, I've used both diced and crushed and they both work well.

 Here's how to make it:

-Combine carrots, onion and celery in stockpot with a little oil; cook till soft; add remaining ingredients; remove bay leaves before serving!
+Super simple!
+Combine carrots, onion and celery in stockpot with a little oil; add broth, tomatoes and bay leaf

 What color lentils do I use?

 There are three types of lentils: brown, red and green.
 This recipe uses brown lentils, which have a mild flavor and are most common.

 Red lentils, commonly found in curries, are the sweetest tasting.
 Green lentils are a bit more peppery and require more cooking time.

 Can I make this in a slow cooker?

 If you want to make this recipe in a slow cooker, use green lentils.
 They work best in slow cookers and salads because they tend to hold their shape.